Effective October 2024, we released a new update to this precedent!

 TVA | Precedents save you time

 Busy counsel can use this precedent again and again, and are required only to add their own facts, and any additional case law that may be specific to their particular fact scenario.
 You are merely required to choose the paragraphs relevant to your case under the rule, and remove the rest.
 This precedent has been reviewed and approved by a retired Justice of the Ontario Superior Court of Justice, who has over 20 years experience on the bench, and 23 years as a civil litigator before that.
-It is 26 pages in length and cites 52 different cases.
+It is 29 pages in length and cites 63 different cases, HYPERLINKED.
 A must-have for any civil litigator.

 Cost: $375 + HST